Stanford Associated Religions (SAR)

 A: Franco Moretti, email@example.com, 650-723-4590

-AHA! at Stanford holds discussion meetings, social events, movie screenings, and much more, to support the interests of nonreligious students.
-AHA! also organizes larger educational events, such as guest lectures, of more general interest to the university community.
-All events are open to anyone.
-Friendly and respectful dialogue with religious students and student organizations is welcome.
+Atheists, Humanists, and Agnostics (AHA!) at Stanford holds discussion meetings, social events, movie screenings, and much more, to support the interests of nonreligious students.
+We also organize larger educational events, such as guest lectures, of more general interest to the university community.
+All events are open to anyone, and we welcome friendly and respectful dialogue with religious students and student organizations.

 Buddhist Community Association at Stanford (BCAS)